Easy hamburger stew is the perfect comfort food when the days get a little chill in the air. Nothing says comfort food than a good stew.

 - 2 bay leaves

-- In a Dutch oven combine the hamburger, onion, celery, carrots, and peas.
+- In a Dutch oven combine the hamburger, onion, celery, and carrots.

 - Over medium heat brown hamburger.
 Stirring occasionally so it does not burn.